keatec/h5generator/README.md

 ## reference variable inside HTML

-anywhere inside the HTML of a generator you can specify a variable element
+anywhere inside the HTML of a generator you can specify a variable element.

 ```html
 <div class="{visualclass:defaultclass}">{value:no value}</div>
 ```

+You may add a '!' to the name to indicate "this value is required".
+Without this the generator will not be executed. (raises an error).

 The Variable is named `value`.
 If this variable is not present the text `'no value'` is used at this place.